315 Days Traveling Round the World

 Live from Hoi An – the Ancient City

-The journey to Cambodia and crossing a land border was interesting.
-We loved Phnom Penh although it was a quieter time with the Pchum Ben holiday.
-The visit to the Killing Fields is not to be missed.
-Siem Reap and the Angkor Wat visit was exceptional and must be on everyone’s bucket list.
+The journey to Cambodia and crossing our first land border was interesting.
+Reading about corruption of border officials is one thing.
+Doing it, another.
+We loved Phnom Penh although it was a quiet time with the Pchum Ben holiday.
+A visit to the Killing Fields is not to be missed.
+Siem Reap and the Angkor Wat temples were exceptional and should be on everyone’s bucket list.

 Pchum Ben, the Killing Fields, Torrential Rain and Phnom Penh

 Ta Prohm – Temple in the Trees